Buying Property in Poland:

 Residential Properties

-Residential properties in Poland are rapidly appreciating and are driven by urbanization and economic growth.
+Residential properties in Poland are rapidly appreciating and are driven by urbanisation and economic growth.
 Foreign investors can buy, sell, and lease these properties without restrictions, making them an attractive asset.
 The current average price for residential properties is approximately €2,697 per square meter, steadily increasing.
 Five years ago, a 100 m² apartment was priced around €189,000, whereas today, it’s about €270,000.
 Investments in these properties are considered liquid, offering both stability and potential profit from price appreciation.

 Commercial Properties